Gary Strayer and his dog used to seek out bad guys.

 Now it's bedbugs.

-The Whetstone High School graduate and northwest Columbus resident retired July 1 as the sergeant in charge of the Franklin County Sheriff's Office K-9 Unit.
+The Northwest Side resident retired July 1 as the sergeant in charge of the Franklin County Sheriff's Office K-9 Unit.

 Since then, Strayer has formed K-9 Bed Bug Detection LLC with partners Tom Presock and Gerry Azzi, who has a dog-training facility in Morrow County.

-Such an enterprise wasn't in Strayer's retirement plans, he said, but then he got a telephone call from another canine handler in the Cleveland area shortly before deciding to pull the pin on his badge.
+Such an enterprise wasn't in Strayer's retirement plans, he admitted last week, but then he got a telephone call from another canine handler in the Cleveland area shortly before deciding to pull the pin on his badge.

-The caller mentioned he had a dog that detected bedbugs.
+The caller mentioned that he had a dog that detected bedbugs.